edgeVLM: Cloud-edge Collaborative Real-time VLM based on Context Transfer: Architecture

-Moreover, instead of directly concatenating raw questions and answers as historical context, we design an in-context learning prompt template to compress and summarize dialogue history for the SVLM, and the result is denoted as follows:

 Given the limited memory capacity of edge devices and the context window constraints of lightweight models, naively stacking multi-turn inputs may lead to token truncation.
-By compressing the historical content, our method not only reduces the number of irrelevant tokens but also enhances attention to the semantics of prior answers for the model.
+Moreover, we design an in-context learning~\cite{kang2025context} prompt template to compress and summarize dialogue history for the SVLM.

+\textbf{Example}.
+In the autonomous driving setup, the edge-side SVLM predicts “car” on the historical frame \textit{T - d}.
+If the corresponding cloud response arrives within the staleness bound $d \leq \delta$, we replace the history with the corrected set from LVLM “traffic cone, car, pedestrian.”
+We then convert the Q\&A-style history into a compressed snippet: “This is the image from d seconds ago; detected traffic cone, car, pedestrian.”
+This snippet is injected into the current input as prior.
-To summarize, with the textual collaboration strategy in place, the SVLM receives an input structure at frame T that corresponds to the right side of the Context Replacement module in the figure.

-This input incorporates distilled historical answers from the LVLM, enabling the SVLM to perform accurate and efficient semantic reasoning.
+To summarize, with the textual collaboration strategy in place, the SVLM receives an input structure at frame T that corresponds to the right side of the Context Replacement module in Fig.~\ref{fig:archi}.
+This input incorporates distilled historical answers from the LVLM, enabling the SVLM to perform accurate and efficient reasoning.